JoshuaSamuelNichols/JoshuaSamuelNichols/README.md

 </p>

 I'm from Nashville, Tennessee.
 I’m passionate about data analytics, sustainability and social development through technology.
 I hold a **Bachelor of Business Administration** from [IAE Lille](https://iaelille.fr/en/home/) and an **MBA in Data Science** from **Swiss School of Business and Management** [SSBM](https://www.ssbm.ch/).
-Through my music and business background, I founded [Nashville Music School](https://nashvillemusicschool.online) in Rhône-Alps, France with the mission: *Bringing Music City to the World*.
+Through my music and business background, I founded [Nashville Music School](https://nashvillemusicschool.online) in Rhône-Alpes, France with the mission: *Bringing Music City to the World*.

 As a data and business analyst, I use **Python**, **Excel**, **Power BI**, **Jupyter Notebook**, **SQL** and **Azure** to achieve organizational goals and bring positive change to the world.
 Feel free to check out my projects here on my [portfolio website](https://joshuasamuelnichols.github.io).